Heavy duty floating shelf brackets can be EXPENSIVE! But I figured out a way to do install them for under $10 per shelf!

-The reason we decided to do a template is because each of our shelves cost about $75 for the wood.
+The reason we decided to do a template is because each of our shelves cost about $75 for the wood, or $300 total.
 We did NOT want to drill 9″ into that wood and then realize we were slightly off.
 So this extra step took some time, but it was well worth the effort.
 Each shelf we made ended up fitting on perfectly.

 Use Template to Mark Holes on Floating Shelves

 We used our template to mark the holes on the back of the shelves.
 Make sure you remember what side was facing the wall so that the proper side of the template is against the wood.
 We spent too long verifying that we were putting the template on the end of the wood correctly.
 Measure twice, cut once, right?

 Drill 8″ into Floating Shelves